kate102/acebook-Team_404/README.md

 #### [Materialize](http://materialize.labs.my/)
 This is a framework that speeds up the styling of the views in CSS by providing a library of tested functions that we bolt on.

+### Agile Practices

+The purpose of `Agile` practices is to make the development process more effective and more responsive to changes.
+There is a pattern of comminucation methods, planning and development cycles and interation with the client that enables fast paced

 ## Installation